UK Parliament honors lawmaker slain at constituents' meeting

 Ali comes from a family prominent in politics in Somalia.
 His father, Harbi Ali Kullane, a former adviser to Somalia’s prime minister, told the Sunday Times he was “traumatized” by the attack and his son’s arrest.

 Ali is being questioned at a police station and has not yet been charged or appeared in court.
 Police have until Friday to charge or release him — though that time can be extended.
-They are working to determine what, if any, connection he had to Amess and why he targeted the lawmaker, whose meeting with voters was public and open to all.
+They are working to determine what, if any, connection he had to Amess.

-Amess campaigned for children with disabilities, women with endometriosis and — tirelessly — for the town of Southend to be made a city.
-The prime minister announced to cheers in Parliament on Monday that the queen had agreed to grant Southend city status.
+Amess had campaigned for children with disabilities, women with endometriosis and — tirelessly — for the town of Southend to be made a city.
+To cheers in Parliament on Monday, Johnson announced that the queen had agreed to grant Southend city status.

 U.K. investigators so far have not found any evidence that the link to Qatar is significant.